bgamari/ghc-wiki-import/commentary/compiler/cmm-type.md

-Global Registers in Cmm currently have a problem with inlining: because neither [compiler/cmm/PprC.hs](/trac/ghc/browser/ghc/compiler/cmm/PprC.hs) nor the NCG are able to keep Global Registers from clashing with C argument passing registers, Cmm expressions that contain Global Registers cannot be inlined.
+Global Registers in Cmm currently have a problem with inlining: because neither [compiler/cmm/PprC.hs](/trac/ghc/browser/ghc/compiler/cmm/PprC.hs) nor the NCG are able to keep Global Registers from clashing with C argument passing registers, Cmm expressions that contain Global Registers cannot be inlined into an argument position of a foreign call.
 For more thorough notes on inlining, see the comments in [compiler/cmm/CmmOpt.hs](/trac/ghc/browser/ghc/compiler/cmm/CmmOpt.hs).

 #### Declaration and Initialisation